• What is Christian classical education?

 People sometimes believe that an education like this must be expensive.
 In fact, we work very hard to keep it affordable.
 We believe that Christian classical education is important to the future of the community, so we want it to be accessible.
 When you consider the impact to your children’s future and their lives, we believe you will find Caritas Academy to be one of the best educational investments you can make.
-Our tuition is comparable to other private Christian schools in the area.
 Arizona also has several tuition organizations that can help make private schooling more affordable.
 Check our fees and tuition page for more information.

 • When should I apply?
 What do I need to do to apply?

 We accept applications at any time but we encourage parents to apply in January or February of the year in which they wish to enroll their student.
 You will need to fill out an application either online or by mail.
 You will also need to provide a pastor reference letter and pay an application fee.
 See our Admission pages for more information.

 Caritas (CAR – ee – toss) is the Latin word for unconditional love.
 It is the love that God shows us; and since we are made in His image, it is the love that we should show one another.
 Our motto is “Caritas numquam excidit” – which means “Love never fails.”
 (1 Corinthians 13:8)